jcoliver/apo-mormo/docs/apo-ms-outline.md

     2. North / South some taxonomy, but missing samples from intervening areas
     3. Everyone is special – all populations differentiated
         + See Pearse 2016 (cited in Allendorf 2016) for "ignoring what we cannot detect"
+        + Discuss the difference between population structure and species a la recent Knowles paper in PNAS?
     4. Why such high differentiation – put this in context of other insect GBS studies.
 Other factors besides host plant (Wick et al. 2014).
 How many private alleles do they usually have?
 What is pairwise FST?

 ## Figures